carroll-tech/data-project-example/infrastructure/networking/README.md

 ## ArgoCD Integration

-ArgoCD is deployed as a special case with the following considerations:
+ArgoCD is deployed with the following considerations:

-1. **Dedicated Static IP**:
+1. **Dedicated Subdomain**:
-   - ArgoCD has a dedicated static IP at `cd.data-project-example.net`
+   - ArgoCD is accessible at the `cd.data-project-example.net` subdomain
-   - This IP is EXTERNAL to allow user access
+   - It uses the same global IP as all other applications, with host-based routing

 2. **GitHub Authentication**:
-   - ArgoCD uses GitHub OAuth for authentication
+   - ArgoCD uses GitHub OAuth for authentication through IAP
    - Users with WRITE access to the repository can access ArgoCD

 3. **RBAC Configuration**: